Enduring Guardianship

 If the estate planning documents are complex to prepare an hourly fee of $295 (pro rata) may apply.

-A standard Will and enduring power of attorney are prepared free for Seniors and Australian Government Pensioner concession card holders when the Public Trustee is appointed as executor/attorney (card must be presented and only applies to one appointment per year).
+A standard Will and enduring power of attorney are prepared free for Seniors and Australian Government Pensioner concession card holders when the Public Trustee is appointed as executor/attorney (card must be presented and only applies to one appointment in a 12-month period).

-- If you nominate Public Trustee as your attorney fees will apply if we are required to manage your affairs if you lose capacity or you choose for us to manage your financial affairs.
+• If you nominate Public Trustee as your attorney fees will apply if we are required to manage your affairs if you lose decision-making ability or if you choose for us to manage your financial affairs.

-- Will (with an enduring power of attorney), Enduring power of attorney and guardianship preparation fees are based on the following standard appointment times
+• Will (with an enduring power of attorney), enduring power of attorney and enduring guardianship preparation fees are based on the following standard appointment times

 We have compiled a list of the most commonly asked questions regarding enduring guardians.